rancher/docs/content/rke/v0.1.x/en/installation/_index.md

 $ rke config --print
 ```

+### High Availability

+RKE is HA ready, you can specify more than one `controlplane` node in the `cluster.yml` file.
+RKE will deploy master components on all of these nodes and the kubelets are configured to connect to `127.0.0.1:6443` by default which is the address of `nginx-proxy` service that proxy requests to all master nodes.

+To create an HA cluster, specify more than one host with role `controlplane`.

 ## Deploying Kubernetes with RKE

 After you've created your `cluster.yml`, you can deploy your cluster with a simple command.
 This command assumes the `cluster.yml` file is in the same directory as where you are running the command.